 But all of your efforts can go to waste if they are so blurry, pixelated, or unclear that shoppers are immediately turned off.

 A high-quality image clearly shows what the shopper can expect to receive when they buy the product.
-It gives the impression that the product is high quality, that the brand is professional, and leaves a good impression on shoppers.
+It gives the impression that the product is high quality, that the brand is professional, and that leaves a good impression on shoppers.

 On the other hand, a low-quality image does not give shoppers confidence in the product or even the store.
 After all, if the store cannot be bothered to put in the effort to upload a decent-quality image, then shoppers may expect the same level of laziness for the product quality.